TechnicaL FOUNDATIONS for Product managers

 For example, when you order a coffee, you exchange money and coffee choice — the input, for the cup of coffee — the output.

-You don’t focus on how the coffee was delivered from the sorting center, and which shelf it was placed in the storage room.
+You don’t focus on how the coffee was delivered from the sorting center, and which shelf it was placed on in the storage room.
 But you do care about the quality of the result in your coffee cup.

 # Input Parameters: